HristoStaykov/sbft-formal-verification-model/README.md

     dafny host.i.dfy
 ```

-If everything is working, you should see:
+If everything is working, you should see something like:

 ```bash